tailor-cms/author/docs/dev/publishing/introduction.md

 The published repository consists of two main file types:

-1. **Repository Root File (`index.json`):** Located at `repository/[id]/index.json`,
+1. **Repository Manifest File (`index.json`):** Located at `repository/[id]/index.json`, this single file contains general information about the repository and outlines the repository structure.
-  this single file contains general information about the repository and outlines the repository structure.
    It includes details on the activities  that define the structure of the repository.

 1. **Content Container Files (`[id].container.json`):** There are multiple content container files, named `[id].container.json`, where `id` corresponds